novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 "It’s the same for them.
 It's not enough.
 They're also begging to work more."

 "Same here.
 Lately, it's been hard telling people to stop working and go home.
-The next day, seeing the piled-up work makes people sigh."
+Seeing the piled-up work the next day makes people sigh."

 Lee Hyun-woo, after thinking for a moment, spoke again.